TMTM

 Stillwater, Minnesota

 This charming town northeast of Minneapolis has plenty planned. check out Winter Fest, which will include mulled wine, music, holiday shopping, and more.
-Then, Dec.
-15-22, the local Zephyr Theatre will present the two-man play, "A Very Good Christmas Carol."
-Other events will include holiday teas, Victorian caroling, a Christkindlmarkt, and much more.
+Events include holiday teas, Victorian caroling, a Christkindlmarkt, and much more.
 Find the full schedule of events, including details on the above, here

 The Reindeers' Christmas Tea by Shawn Rossi (CC BY-NC-ND)